UnlockedLabs/intro-to-web-dev-curriculum/content/git/reading/repositories-and-commits/index.md

 {{% notice green "Tip" "rocket" %}}

 It's important to include a descriptive commit message.
-Such messages are visible in your local Git log, as well as in the commit history on GitHub.
+Such messages are visible in your local Git log, as well as in the commit history on GitWeb.
 A good commit message allows you and your fellow developers to easily identify the changes made in a given commit.

 {{% /notice %}}